elinkrull/project-exam-2/README.md

 ## Terminology

 Visitor – a user who has not registered or logged in.

 Customer – a user who has registered and logged in as a customer.

 Venue Manager – a user who has registered and logged in as a Venue Manager.

 ## User Stories

 All users:

-• May view a list of Venues.
+- May view a list of Venues.

-• May search for a specific Venue.
+- May search for a specific Venue.

-• May view a specific Venue page by id.
+- May view a specific Venue page by id.

-• May register as a customer with a stud.noroff.no email address and password.
+- May register as a customer with a stud.noroff.no email address and password.

-• May register as a Venue Manager with a stud.noroff.no email address and password.
+- May register as a Venue Manager with a stud.noroff.no email address and password.

-• May view a calendar with available dates for a Venue.
+- May view a calendar with available dates for a Venue.
 Should dates be booked this must be indicated within the calendar.

 Customers:

-• May login and log out once registered.
+- May login and log out once registered.

-• May create a booking at a Venue.
+- May create a booking at a Venue.

-• May view their upcoming bookings.
+- May view their upcoming bookings.

-• May update their avatar/profile picture (a placeholder avatar/profile picture may be provided as a default until the customer updates it).
+- May update their avatar/profile picture (a placeholder avatar/profile picture may be provided as a default until the customer updates it).

 Venue Managers:

-• May login and log out once registered.
+- May login and log out once registered.

-• May create a Venue.
+- May create a Venue.

-• May edit/update a Venue they manage.
+- May edit/update a Venue they manage.

-• May delete a Venue they manage.
+- May delete a Venue they manage.

-• May view upcoming bookings made at a Venue they manage.
+- May view upcoming bookings made at a Venue they manage.

-• May update their avatar/profile picture (a placeholder avatar/profile picture may be provided as a default until the Venue Manager updates it).
+- May update their avatar/profile picture (a placeholder avatar/profile picture may be provided as a default until the Venue Manager updates it).
-Resources
-Please read the following API documentation and make use of the Swagger tool via the links below to inform your development process:
-• API Documentation
-• API Swagger

 ## Installing